notwaldorf/notwaldorf.github.com/_posts/2014-04-22-static-initializers.markdown

   return bucket[i];
 }
 {% endhighlight %}

+Yup.
+That's pretty much it.
+If you want more reading on the topic, here's a neat chromium-dev [thread](https://groups.google.com/a/chromium.org/forum/#!topic/chromium-dev/p6h3HC8Wro4) discussing this in more details (and talking about when these static globals are actually cleaned up).

 # ❤︎
 I don't know why you've made it this far.
 Maybe you thought there was going to be a joke or a prize at the end.
 There isn't.
 There's just this gif, and you could've just scrolled down for it.